 1. You need to be a student in the department of Computer Science & Engineering

 2. You need to have Aced the courses that you are applying for as the student need to show mastery over the course in order to be able to teach other students.

-A teaching assistantship in the Department of Computer Science and Engineering pays a salary and provides a tuition waiver of about 71% of tuition and fees.
+A teaching assistantship in the Department of Computer Science and Engineering pays a salary and provides a tuition waiver of 100% of tuition and fees.

 Applications may be submitted at any time.
 Teaching assistantship selection will begin after February 1 for Summer or Fall semester admission, and after October 1 for Spring semester admission.

 A teaching assistantship application will be considered only after an applicant has been admitted.